Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

-But after the act, when David Penn turns the frame around, you notice the red ribbon behind the frame is rather tightly stretched.
+But after the act, when he turns the frame around, the red ribbon behind the frame is rather tightly stretched.

-Well, at 2:25 before he loops the remaining ribbon end onto the upright/stand, his left hand is tugging it to make it tighter.
+The secret is before looping the ribbon onto the upright, his left hand is tugging it to make it taut.

 That’s why the ribbon behind the frame is not loosely hanging when it should be.

 This is what I think how the Liquid Glass stage illusion by Jim Steinmeyer is done.

 By moving the piece of glass sheet.